melquisedecfelipe/face-recognition/README.md

 ## :information_source: How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com), [Pip](https://pip.pypa.io/) or higher installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com), [Pip](https://pip.pypa.io/) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository